kubeedge/sedna/docs/setup/quick-start.md

-There are some ways to setup Sedna:
+There are some ways to set up Sedna, depends on your use case:
-- If you have already an existing Kubernetes environment, you can follow [this instruction](./install.md)
+- If you have none Kubernetes environment and don't want to install Kubernetes manually, you can follow [the instruction](./all-in-one.md) to install all-in-one Sedna environment.
-- If you have none Kubernetes environment, you can follow [the all-in-one instruction](./all-in-one.md)
+- Else you can follow [this instruction](./install.md) to install Sedna on existing Kubernetes cluster.
-- If you want to develop Sedna, you can try [the local-up instruction](./local-up.md)
+- Also [there is a local up script](./local-up.md) which is mainly used for developing Sedna, it boots a local Kubernetes cluster and installs Sedna based on local Sedna repository.

-After setup Sedna, you can try [examples](/examples).
+After set up Sedna, you can try out [examples](/examples).